• EnglishEspañol日本語한국어Português

 • MessageProduceParameters

 These builders create the input parameter object for TracedMethod's reportAsExternal API call.
-These parameter objects are used for things like linking HTTP external calls via cross application tracing, tracing external calls to a datastore, tracing external calls to a datastore with additional slow query processing, as well as tracing calls between message producers and consumers.
+These parameter objects are used for things like linking HTTP external calls via distributed tracing, tracing external calls to a datastore, tracing external calls to a datastore with additional slow query processing, as well as tracing calls between message producers and consumers.

 Important